7 ways to buy back your time (Hint: Spend Money)

 Why spending money on convenience makes you happier

-When we talk about buying back your time, what we’re really talking about is convenience.
+When I talk about buying back your time, what I’m really talking about is convenience.
 These are purchases that make your day-to-day more convenient — thereby saving money.

 Some examples: